GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-06-14-deploying-alpas-app-to-heroku.md

 ### Adding Additional Files

-Heroku reads from a special `Procfile` to run your application which should be in the root of your project.
+Heroku reads from a special <span class="code-snippet">Procfile</span> to run your application which should be in the root of your project.
 This file should contain the command to execute the alpas jar file:

 <span class="font-weight-bold">*Procfile*</span>
 <pre class="p-2 bg-primary text-light">
 web:    java -jar ./myApp.jar
 </pre>

-Additionally, you need a `system.properties` file which will specify for Heroku the Java Runtime Environment(JRE) that is required to run the project:
+Additionally, you need a <span class="code-snippet">system.properties</span> file which will specify for Heroku the Java Runtime Environment (JRE) that is required to run the project:

 <span class="font-weight-bold">*system.properties*</span>
 <pre class="p-2 bg-primary text-light">
 java.runtime.version=1.9
 </pre>

-We need to ensure that we are using Alpas version >=`0.16.3` since this is allows us to explicitly set the `APP_HOST` variable
-(required later).
-Check the following and update accordingly in your `build.gradle` file:
+We need to ensure that we are using Alpas version >=<span class="code-snippet">0.16.3</span> since this allows us to explicitly set the <span class="code-snippet">APP_HOST</span> variable (required later).
+Check the following and update accordingly in your <span class="code-snippet">build.gradle</span> file:

 <span class="font-weight-bold">*build.gradle*</span>
 <pre class="p-2 bg-primary text-light">
 ext.alpas_version = '0.16.3'
 </pre>

 Heroku randomly assigns a port in its environment for you to serve your app from.
-This is available from the system environment variable `"PORT"` but you won't know what it is until runtime, so we can't store it as a concrete environment variable.
+This is available from the system environment variable <span class="code-snippet">"PORT"</span> but you won't know what it is until runtime, so we can't store it as a concrete environment variable.
 Instead, the following allows you to read what the port number is when running and allow your app to be served up there, defaulting to 8080 in your local environment:

 <span class="font-weight-bold">*src/main/kotlin/configs/PortConfig.kt*</span>